datawire/forge/docs/docs/reference/customize-container-builds.md

   +---src/...
 ```

-Given the above service, forge will (by default) automatically build a
+Given the above service, Forge will (by default) automatically build a
 container as follows:

 ```sh
 docker build <root> -f <root>/Dockerfile
 ```

-If you have multiple Dockerfiles in your service, then forge will
+If you have multiple Dockerfiles in your service, then Forge will
 build multiple containers:

 ```